membraneframework/beamchmark/README.md

 Tool for measuring EVM performance.

-At the moment, the main interest of Beamchmark is scheduler utilization.
+At the moment, the main interest of Beamchmark is scheduler utilization, reductions and context switches number.
 For more information please refer to API docs.

 ## Installation